innolitics/rdm/rdm/init_files/documents/software_plan.md

 {%- if system.safety_class != 'C' %}
 Occasionally, due to the absence of other reviewers or due to an internal testing deadline, it may be necessary to skip verification.
 When this occurs, the developer should justify why a review wasn't necessary within the pull request comments.
 {% endif %}

+{% if system.usability_process.is_used %}

+## Human Factors Validation

+**Input** SDS

+Recruit at least one potential device user, the project lead, and an engineer on the project to enumerate all critical tasks and their associated risks in {{ system.task_location }}.

+For each user group defined in the [requirements analysis](#Requirements Analysis), identify 15 representative participants to complete the usability test.

+Prepare a test environment that simulates the {{ system.project_name }} use environments defined in the [requirements analysis](#Requirements Analysis).

+In the test environment, present each participant with critical tasks, and document each representative participant's performance of the tasks in {{ system.task_location }}.

+Document each participant's performance in {{ system.task_location }}.

+Finally, end the report with a discussion of the overall compliance of the results acquired from the tests.
+Results can be (a) compliant, (b) partially compliant, or (c) not compliant and include it in the conclusion of the HFE/UE report.

+**Output** Summative user interface evaluation

+**Verification:**
+- all critical tasks are included in human factors validation test
+- test subjects pass all critical tasks
+- evaluations use objective evidence
+- all accompanying training and documentation are available in the human factors validation test.

+{% endif %}

 ## Integration